 I now have a close, growing relationship with the Lord.
 He is the one I lean on and trust in my life, especially when things get tough.
 Proverbs 3:5-6 “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him and he shall direct thy paths.”

 God now directs my life through prayer and reading his Word.
 God doesn't promise a life without tribulations, but I have found in God I can find refuge during troublous times instead of drugs.
 I don't need to turn to those paths of destruction anymore.
-Psalms 94:22 “But the Lord is my defence; and my God is the rock of my refuge.”
+Psalm 94:22 “But the Lord is my defence; and my God is the rock of my refuge.”

 I no longer feel trapped by the weights of addictions or hide in the embarrassment of my past.
 2 Corinthians 5:17 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold all things are become new.”